Want to become a member?

 ADRA welcomes many types of Members.
 ADRA Members include the following:

 - Practitioner Members - ADRA's Practitioner Members are dispute resolvers and are eligible to apply for accreditation under the National Mediation Accreditation System (NMAS).
 Practitioner Membership alone does not include accreditation under NMAS.
 Practitioner Members have access to ADRA's complaints handling mechanism and special events.
 There are two levels of our Practitioner Membership:

 - Organisational Members - ADRA's Organisational Members come from a diversity of backgrounds.
 They include dispute resolution organisations, government departments, courts and tribunals.
 An initial four representatives receive Membership of ADRA, with additional representatives offered Membership upon request and the payment of an additional fee.
 Organisational Members have access to ADRA's complaints handling mechanism.

-- Student Members - ADRA's Student Members are students who are interested in dispute resolution.
+- Student Members - ADRA's Student Members are full-time students who are interested in dispute resolution.
 ADRA's Student Members are not receiving an income.

 Becoming a Nationally Accredited Member

 ADRA's Practitioner Members may apply to become Nationally Accredited Mediators if they meet the National Accreditation requirements.
 The requirements are expressed in the National Mediation Accreditation Standards, and are outlined in the Application Form for National Accreditation.
 National accreditation through ADRA incurs an additional fee of $100 for a 2 year period.
 The National Mediation Accreditation Standards and the Application Form for National Accreditation can be downloaded below.

 ADRA Peer Support Program